 Numbers 10 through 100 pay nothing |

-Now consider this game, which you'd also get to play only once:
+Now consider this game, which you would also get to play only once:

 You are sure to win $1 million. |